davidtkramer/canola/README.md

 ip -details -statistics link show can0
 ```

-To auto-start can interface on boot, create the file `/etc/network/interfaces.d/can0` and add the following:
+To auto start CAN interface on boot, create the file `/etc/network/interfaces.d/can0` and add the following:

 ```
 auto can0